 Snow White talks and sings to them as they devotedly follow her around during her daily chores.
 From all appearances, Snow White leads a blissful, carefree existence.

-The Queen orders the Huntsman to take Snow White into the forest, kill her, and bring back her heart in a box as proof.
-The Huntsman, though, just cannot do it.
-He drops his knife at the last moment and warns Snow to leave and never come back, even if it costs him his own life due to the Queen's likely vengeance (his fate is left unexplained, but a skeleton later is pointedly shown in the Queen's dungeon).
 Snow White runs and hides out in the forest, alone and fearful.
-There, after a horrible night, she finds a cabin and is taken in by seven dwarfs (Eddie Collins is Sneezy, Otis Harlan is Happy, Scotty Mattraw is Bashful, and Pinto Colvig is Sleepy/Grumpy).
+There, after a horrible night, she finds a cabin and is taken in by seven dwarfs (Eddie Collins is Sneezy, Otis Harlan is Happy, Scotty Mattraw as Bashful, and Pinto Colvig is Sleepy/Grumpy).
 They, like the forest animals, love her and offer Snow a place of refuge.
 They even wash up for her!
 That's devotion.

-Ultimately, though, the Queen learns of Snow White's survival and location from the Mirror.
-She realizes she must take care of matters herself, so she disguises herself as a frightful old crone (the ugliest woman in all animation) and sets off.
-She manages to feed Snow a poisoned apple, the "sleeping death."
+The Evil Queen manages to feed Snow a poisoned apple, the "sleeping death."
 This puts Snow into a deep, endless sleep (don't worry, the Evil Queen gets hers).
 The Dwarfs are worried sick.
 Oh my, what is going to happen to Snow?
-Things sure look Grimm.
+Things sure look, Grimm.